anthonyjba/GeoblinkTest/README.md

 b) A radar chart to show the graph comparision and can download the graph in .png format.

-And a Extra component: a visualization the Map location of each feature json.
+And an Extra component: a visualization the Map location of each feature json.